kumahq/kuma-website/docs/docs/0.1.0/README.md

 Unlike other control planes, Kuma is easy to use.
 Anybody - from any team - can implement Kuma in three simple steps across both traditional monolithic applications and modern microservices.

-Finally, by leveraging out of the box policies and Kuma's powerful tagging selectors, we can implement all sort of behaviors when it comes to both simple and complex topologies, like multi-cloud and multi-region architectures.
+Finally, by leveraging out-of-the-box policies and Kuma's powerful tagging selectors, we can implement a variety of behaviors in a variety of topologies, similar to multi-cloud and multi-region architectures.